awsaavedra/awsaavedra.github.io/content/posts/ai.md

 All values are contextual and instrumental to the goals used.
 There may be universal values but that's a tough one to argue for.

-Another movie
+There are numerous other books and movies on the topic, but many I think do not lay out plausible future possibilities.
+I will name one more I liked Do Robots dream of electric Sheep?

 # What do you see in the Sloggoth?

-There are many descriptions of the concept of a Sloggoth, my favorite is this one It was a terrible, indescribable thing vaster than any subway train—a shapeless congeries of protoplasmic bubbles, faintly self-luminous, and with myriads of temporary eyes forming and un-forming as pustules of greenish light all over the tunnel-filling front that bore down upon us, crushing the frantic penguins and slithering over the glistening floor that it and its kind had swept so evilly free of all litter.
+There are many descriptions of the concept of a Sloggoth, my favorite is this one:

+"It was a terrible, indescribable thing vaster than any subway train—a shapeless congeries of protoplasmic bubbles, faintly self-luminous, and with myriads of temporary eyes forming and un-forming as pustules of greenish light all over the tunnel-filling front that bore down upon us, crushing the frantic penguins and slithering over the glistening floor that it and its kind had swept so evilly free of all litter."

 — H. P. Lovecraft, At the Mountains of Madness

 ![rorscach](/ai/rorschach-sloggoth.png "rorschach")

+AI is often referred to as a sloggoth.

 Besides being supposedly menacing it is a hodge podge of things while being nothing in particular.
 Similar to a rorschach test you're making meaning out of a muddled image.